-Sophia Davidson is a high school student at the Winsor School in Boston.
+Sophia Davidson is a freshman at the University of Michigan.
 In the summer of 2016, she fractured her leg and developed Complex Regional Pain Syndrome (CRPS).
-As a part of her recovery, she spent time in a multidisciplinary pain rehabilitation program, which included physical therapy and cognitive- behavioral therapy.
-Sophia is excited to join the Peer Advisory Board in order to share her story and coping techniques with the hope of helping other teens with chronic pain.
+As a part of her recovery, she spent time in a multidisciplinary pain rehabilitation program, which included physical therapy and cognitive behavioral therapy.
+Sophia joined the Peer Advisory Board several years ago in order to be a voice of comfort, reason, and hope for those with chronic pain.
 She now leads the Peer Advisory board with the goal of making her story more accessible, spreading awareness on a larger level, and breaking down the stigma that comes with having an “invisible illness.”
 In the future, Sophia aspires to become a pediatric plastic and reconstructive surgeon and work both locally and abroad.
-In her free time, she enjoys writing and volunteering in schools.
+In her free time, she enjoys writing, volunteering, and traveling.